[This article is part of the Learner's Maya Glyph Guide.]

 o IB shares its optional “protected scrolls” top element with many other glyphs, and SIBIK shares its optional “KUCH” top element with t’o and one variant of k’o.

-o The most drastically reduced form – T709 – could really be either IB or SIBIK, as it has only the distinguishing elements which are common to both.
+o The most drastically reduced form – T709, the “boulder” element – could really be either IB or SIBIK, as it has only the distinguishing elements which are common to both.

-o The presence of three non-touching darkened (cross-hatched or fully filled black) dots in a triangular formation – in the lower half of the glyph – is a distinctive characteristic which immediately identifies SIBIK.
+o The presence of three non-touching dots in a triangular formation (in the lower half of the glyph) is the distinctive characteristic which immediately identifies SIBIK, as they never seem to be present in IB – they can however be present in the upper half of the “boulder” element of both (and often are).